Dementia with Lewy Bodies

 - Fainting spells.

-- Fluctuating attention and concentration.
+- Fluctuating cognition with pronounced variations in attention and alertness.

 - Low dopamine transporter uptake in basal ganglia demonstrated by single photon emission computed tomography (SPECT) or positron emission tomography (PET) imaging (see 'Investigations', below).